Microsoft Entra ID - SCIM

 Step 2: Generate SCIM Token in Wintro

-Before configuring provisioning in Azure, you need to generate a SCIM token in Wintro:
+Section titled “Step 2: Generate SCIM Token in Wintro”Before configuring provisioning in Azure, you need to generate a SCIM token in Wintro:

-- Log in to Wintro as an admin
+- Log in to Wintro as an Admin

-- Navigate to Settings > Security > SCIM Configuration
+- Navigate to Settings > Organization tab

-- Click Generate SCIM Token
+- Click Generate Token

 - Copy and securely save this token - you won’t be able to see it again